muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 This document aims to provide guidelines and best practices for writing security considerations for technical specifications for RATS targeting the needs of implementers, researchers, and protocol designers.
-It presents an outline of the topics future versions will cover.
+The current version presents an outline of the topics that future versions will cover in more detail.

+* Corrections in published RATS RFCs
+* Security concerns in two RATS drafts
+* General security guidelines, baseline or template for RATS

 --- middle

 # Introduction

-While {{I-D.irtf-cfrg-cryptography-specification}} provides excellent guidelines, remote attestation {{-rfc9334}}
+While excellent guidelines such as {{I-D.irtf-cfrg-cryptography-specification}} exist, remote attestation {{-rfc9334}}
 has several distinguishing features which necessitate a separate document.
-One specific example of such feature is architectural complexity.
+One specific example of such a feature is architectural complexity.

-The draft covers three topics:
+The draft presents an outline of three topics that future versions will cover in more detail:

-* Corrections in published RATS RFCs
+* Corrections in published RATS RFCs {{-rfc9334}}, {{-rfc9781}}, {{-rfc9783}} and {{-rfc9711}}
-* Security concerns in current adopted/proposed for adoption drafts
+* Security concerns in one currently adopted RATS draft {{I-D.ietf-rats-coserv}} and one proposed for adoption RATS draft {{I-D.deshpande-rats-multi-verifier}}
-* General security guidelines or baseline or template that other drafts can simply point to (that may or may not include threat modeling)
+* General security guidelines, baseline or template that other drafts can simply point to